agormp/phylotreelib/docs/api.md

 A branch in the summary tree corresponds to a bipartition, and branch length is summarized directly across all sampled trees where that bipartition occurred.

 This is natural for consensus trees.
+Use `blen="biplen"` and `trackblen=True` in `TreeSummary`.

-##### Node-depth-based heights
+##### Node-height-based branch lengths

-For rooted clock trees, one often wants node heights or node depths rather than direct bipartition branch lengths.
+For rooted clock trees, one often wants node heights rather than direct bipartition branch lengths.
+Node height is the distance from the tips to the node — i.e., "time before most recent leaf".

 Two closely related conventions appear in the package:

-- mean node depths from the actually observed clades
+- **Mean clade heights** (`blen="cladeheight"`, requires `trackheight=True`): branch lengths are derived from the mean height of each clade, computed across all sampled trees where that clade was monophyletic.
-- common-ancestor depths, where the depth of a clade on the summary tree is estimated from the MRCA of those leaves in every sampled tree, even when the clade is not monophyletic in a particular sample
+- **Common-ancestor heights** (`blen="caheight"`): the height of a clade on the summary tree is estimated from the MRCA of those leaves in *every* sampled tree, even when the clade is not monophyletic in a particular sample.
+This corresponds to the common-ancestor-height convention used by BEAST's tree annotation workflows.

-The latter corresponds to the common-ancestor-height convention used by BEAST's tree annotation workflows.
+**v2.0.0 note:** These options were called `blen="meandepth"` and `blen="cadepth"` in v1.x.
+The parameter in `TreeSummary` that enables node-height tracking was called `trackdepth`; it is now `trackheight`.

 #### 9.6  Branch labels are treated as branch attributes